krischer/LASIF/doc/tutorial/08_a_new_iteration.rst

 This will start a fully parallelized preprocessing for all data required for the specified iteration.
 It will utilize all your machine's cores and might take a while.
-If you repeat the command it will only process data not already processed; an advantages is that you can cancel the processing at any time and then later on just execute the command again to continue where you left off.
+If you repeat the command it will only process data not already processed; an advantage is that you can cancel the processing at any time and then later on just execute the command again to continue where you left off.
 This usually only needs to be done every couple of iterations when you decide to go to higher frequencies or add new data.